amytakeuchi/Fintech-Product-Analytics/README.md

 > **Do customers who transact across multiple merchants/categories demonstrate higher retention than single-merchant customers, even after accounting for transaction frequency?**

-**Why this matters:** Frequency alone may not capture the depth of a customer's relationship with the payment network.
-A customer who uses the card across restaurants, retail, travel, groceries, and entertainment may have more opportunities and reasons to continue using the card than someone whose usage is concentrated at a single merchant.

 **Variables:** `unique_merchant_count`, `category_diversity`, `frequency`, `recency`, `monetary`, retention/churn outcome

 **Methodology:**